View from shamba Nim 2024

 Demonstration area

-Observe how different food crops grow at this altitude, in this soil, in these climatic conditions supported by composting and water harvesting.
+Observing how different food crops grow at this altitude, in this soil, in these climatic conditions supported by composting and water harvesting.

-Ecosystem Nature Trail
+Ecosystem Nature Trail in development

 Walk and talk; listen and observe; learn and experience: - birds and insects, plants and trees, the stories of indigenous, naturalised and exotic species.